Boroondara and Positive Charge

 We are now working together to support households and businesses install solar, through a tried and tested supplier.
 Positive Charge has selected a solar supplier through an open to tender process.
 Products, services, warranties, service record and longevity of the company were all reviewed before one supplier was selected, to make it easy for you to find someone you can trust.
 These systems not only mean that you pay less on your electricity bill by supplying renewable energy to your home, but also come with a 25 year warranty on output of the panels and a ten year warranty on the inverter as well as the installation.

-To read more about the offer and sign up for a quote visit our solar page here.
+To read more about the offer and sign up for a quote visit our solar information page here.

 Positive Charge is operating as part of the Living For Our Future program and will be on hand to assist residents and council staff with reducing their energy consumption and living healthier and more energy efficient lives.
 Positive Charge will provide up-to-date and impartial energy efficiency and renewable energy advice and one-to-one support for the householders, businesses, schools and council staff.
 So if you are a Boroondara resident, business owner or staff member and need help managing your energy usage then please call and/or sign up to our monthly e-news.